Apogee-Ind/fpack/README.md

     a.
 Custom banner patterns, as added by contributors to the IBSMP resource pack
     b.
 Custom jukebox songs, instruments, paintings, and other data-driven elements

+### minecraft
+The `minecraft` namespace is used for globally modifying the base assets.

+### reishards
+The `reishards` namespace is for assets made by Rei Shards.
+Currently only banner patterns are added.
+1. datapack for custom banner pattern.

+See the [IPSMP_resource_pack repository](https://github.com/Apogee-Ind/IPSMP_resource_pack) for more details.

 ## Contributing to Fpack
 Fpack is a public repository and you are free to create forks.
 If you would like collaborator access to the main shared repo, please contact Frijoles_.
 Any changes to this repo do not automatically go to the Minecraft server.
 In order to push an updated datapack to the server, please contact an admin.